pgRouting/workshop/2.1.0-dev/en/_sources/chapters/shortest_path.txt

 .. rubric:: Problem description

 * The pedestrian wants to go from vertex 13224 to vertex 6549.
 * The pedestrian's cost is in terms of length.
-In this case ``length`` is in degrees.
+In this case ``length``, which was setup by osm2pgrouting, is in degrees.
+* From a pedestrian perspective the graph is ``undirected``, that is, the pedestrian can in both directions on all segments.

 .. rubric:: Query